evmcnb/quartz/content/Pearls/Combined oral contraceptive pill.md

 - If the COCP is started within the first 5 days of the cycle, then there is no need for additional contraception.
 	- If its started at any other point in the cycle then alternative contraception should be used for the **first 7 days**
 - Should be taken at the same time every day
 - There is no medical benefit from having a withdrawal bleed.
 Options include never having a pill-free interval, "tricycling" - taking three 21 day packs back to back before having a 4-7 day break.
+More tailored
 - Advice that intercourse during the pill-free period is only safe if the next pack is started on time
 - Vomiting or diarrhoea may reduce the effectiveness
 - Effectiveness may be reduced if taking liver enzyme inducing drugs